tgherzog/ASOA/articles/cove-stripe.md

 ---
-title: Seabreeze Cove Stripe Decals
+title: Cove Stripe Ornaments
-menu: Library
+cite: "Tim Herzog, #62 *Miss Daisy*"
+author: Tim Herzog
 ---

-# Cove Stripe Ornaments #

-Tim Herzog, #62 *Miss Daisy*
-{: .byline :}

 In 2021 I developed high-resolution versions of the Seabreeze "arrow" and "fin" on the bow and stern ends of the cove stripe.
 These can be easily